Subaru Park: Sponsors

 On February 25, 2010, the Philadelphia Union announced that the Allentown-based PPL Corporation purchased the naming rights to its home venue for $20 million over 11 years.
 As part of the deal, PPL EnergyPlus provides the stadium with sustainable energy derived from other sources in Pennsylvania.

 The Panasonic Corporation provides broadcast and television production systems, large-screen LED displays, security systems, and point-of-sale systems.

 On November 30, 2015, Talen Energy assumed naming rights and energy supply of the stadium.
 Talen Energy spun off as an electricity producer from PPL which in turn concentrated on transmission and distribution aspects.

 On February 18, 2020, Subaru of America, whose headquarters are in Philadelphia's neighboring city Camden, New Jersey, was announced as the new naming rights holder for the stadium.

 Awards

 In September 2010, Mid-Atlantic Construction Magazine named the stadium the "Sports/Recreation Project of the Year."
 The company grants the award to premier construction projects in the Mid-Atlantic region.
 In February 2011, the Delaware County Planning Commission awarded the stadium the 2010 William H. Bates Memorial Award.
 Since 1980, the honor is presented annually to real-estate developers that improved a Delaware County property.

 Concessions

-Subaru Park features many of the foods commonly sold at American sports venues, and also offers traditional Philadelphia food items such cheesesteaks, hoagies, and soft pretzels (shaped like the Union's primary logo).
+Subaru Park features many of the foods commonly sold at American sports venues, and also offers traditional Philadelphia food items such as cheesesteaks, hoagies, and soft pretzels (shaped like the Union's primary logo).
 Several foods are provided by local companies such as Turkey Hill, Herr's and Seasons Pizza, while beers from local breweries such as Victory and Dogfish Head are also available.